bonitasoft/bonita-doc/md/sap-jco-3.md

 Contents of `sapjco-ntamd64-3.0.3.zip`

 * `Readme.txt`: contains instructions
-* `sapjco3.jar`: must be installed in the `/endorsed` directory of your Bonita Studio installation and in the webapp libraries directory of the application server.
+* `sapjco3.jar`: must be installed in the `/endorsed` directory of your Bonita Studio installation and in class path of the bonita webapp.
 * `sapjcorfc.dll` (`sapjcorfc.so`): must be installed in the native library search path:
   * Windows: usually the dll file is stored in `C:\windows\system32`
   * Linux: usually the dll file is stored in `/usr/lib`